dd32/td-gh-ex/readme.md

 * fixed : the images of the featured post could be too high in some scenario.
 Two new image sizes have been added and a max-height depending on the culumn layout has been set in the css rules. fixes #525.

 = 3.3.14 June 29th 2017 =
-* fixed : Restrict the front ajax query when user has checked the sticky sidebars for either mobile devices or desktops, or both.
+* fixed : huajax used to set the browser agent when the sticky sidebar is on might be too slow.
+Restrict the ajax query only when user has checked the sticky sidebars for either mobile devices or desktops, or both.
 Fixes #523.
 * fixed : related posts should not inherit the main post-title fittext font-size
 * added : new option in Adanced options > Mobile Devices > Make font sizes flexible. , responsive font-size is unchecked by default.
 Fixes #522